IoTivity-Lite

 ◆ oc_con_write_cb_t

-typedef void(* oc_con_write_cb_t) (size_t device_index, oc_rep_t *rep)
+typedef void(* oc_con_write_cb_t) (size_t device_index, const oc_rep_t *rep)

 Callback for change notifications from the oic.wk.con resource.